coffee2code/linkify-categories/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `linkify-categories.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. Use provided widget or the `c2c_linkify_categories()` template tag in one of your templates (be sure to pass it at least the first argument indicating what category IDs and/or slugs to linkify -- the argument can be an array, a space-separate list, or a comma-separated list).
 Other optional arguments are available to customize the output.
 4. Optional: Use the "Linkify Categories" widget in one of the sidebars provided by your theme.